 - Are in long term follow up or data analysis only, as of the prior continuing review, or are

-- Are limited to secondary analysis of identifiable data or biospecimens under waiver of consent (and where data will not be submitted to the FDA), and
+- Are limited to the secondary analysis of identifiable data or biospecimens under a waiver of consent, and

 The Emory IRB plans to generally allow optional transition of certain other studies to the Revised Common Rule:

 - Studies not FDA-regulated or supported by the Department of Justice which:

 - Are minimal risk (eligible for expedited review) per the Emory IRB. and